 If you’d rather avoid hot tools, there are a few ways to create curls in your hair without using heat.
 Our favorite method is a twist out.
 To create this look, begin at the back of your head and work with half-inch sections of damp hair.
 Split the section in half and twirl both pieces of hair together, creating a two-strand twist.
 Continue twisting sections of hair until you’ve completed your entire head.
 Allow your hair to dry completely before removing the twists.

 Chemically Treated Curls

-If you love the way curls look and want to wear them everyday, consider a permanent wave (otherwise known as a perm).
-For this process, your hair is set in curls of your desired size and treated with chemicals that allow the curls to remain for months at a time.
+If you love the way curls look and want to wear them every day, consider a permanent wave (otherwise known as a perm).
+For this process, your hair is set in curls of your desired size and treated with chemicals that allow the ringlets to remain for months at a time.

 While the name might lead you to believe the results are permanent, maintaining a perm is quite a bit of work.
 Expect to head back to the salon every few months to touch up your roots.
 Even though a perm requires you to make more trips to the salon than usual, you’ll save tons of time every morning styling your hair.
 For curls this good, it just might be worthwhile.

 With these tips, tricks, and product picks in mind, you’re ready to achieve your best curls ever.

 Interested in more expert styling tips?
 Use our salon locator to book an appointment at a barber shop near you.